• Skip to primary navigation

 Print Recipe Pin Recipe

-Rice flour recipe with step by step pictures and video.
-Rice flour is the base ingredient for quite a lot of the dishes & savouries.
-This becomes very handy during festival season as it is the main ingredient for many dishes like murukku, seedai etc.
+Rice Flour is the base ingredient for quite a lot of dishes & savories.
+Homemade rice flour becomes very handy during festival season as it is the main ingredient for many dishes like murukku, seedai etc. Learn to make Rice Flour at home with step by step pictures and video.

 Servings2 cups